Chisw/gagu/gagu-website/src/pages/docs/getting-started/usage.md

 ### Root Directory

-GAGU's root directory `.io.gagu` is a hidden folder named at the beginning of `.`, which can be displayed on the device through specific settings, but will be forcibly filtered in GAGU's API, even if it has Users with administrator rights cannot access it in GAGU's Web page.
+GAGU's root directory `.gagu` is a hidden folder named at the beginning of `.`, which can be displayed on the device through specific settings, but will be forcibly filtered in GAGU's API, even if it has Users with administrator rights cannot access it in GAGU's Web page.

 After the root directory is successfully created, the following subdirectories will continue to be created:

 ```
-.io.gagu
+.gagu
   |- data
   |- log
   |- public